-7.12 The Operations Director also performs the role of Ormiston Families' 'Caldicott Guardian'.
+7.12 The Director of Operations also performs the role of Ormiston Families' 'Caldicott Guardian'.

 The role of the Caldicott Guardian is to ensure that service user's personal information is used legally, ethically and appropriately, and that confidentiality is maintained.